Plane poster

 The inciting incident occurs at 13 minutes when The plane flies into a massive storm and is hit by lightning, destroying instruments and engines.
 Brodie must make an emergency landing, losing control of the situation..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This indicates the protagonist's commitment to Brodie decides to venture into the jungle to find help, leaving the relative safety of the crashed plane.
+This shows the protagonist's commitment to Brodie decides to venture into the jungle to find help, leaving the relative safety of the crashed plane.
 He actively chooses to enter the dangerous world beyond the aircraft., moving from reaction to action.

 The Collapse moment at 80 minutes (75% through) represents the emotional nadir.
 Here, The rescue attempt falls apart as rebels prepare to execute hostages.
 Brodie is separated from Louis and captured.
-All seems lost—whiff of death as execution is imminent., demonstrates the protagonist at their lowest point.
+All seems lost—whiff of death as execution is imminent., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 85 minutes initiates the final act resolution at 79% of the runtime.
 Louis rescues Brodie and they commit fully to the final assault.
 Brodie synthesizes his leadership skills with Louis's combat expertise.
 They choose to fight together to the end., demonstrating the transformation achieved throughout the journey.